ViK0s/Programming_For_Physicists_Course_Notes/docs/README.md

 # Programming For Physicists Course Notes
-A compilation of all programs made by me during my "programming for physicists" college course
+A compilation of all programs made by me during my "programming for physicists" college course during my third semester.

 ## Description